-Dr. Sang-Duck Seo is a professor in Graphic Design and Media at the UNLV Art Department.
-He is an educator, designer, and researcher who holds a BFA in Industrial Design, MFA in Graphic Design, and PhD in Human-Computer Interaction.
-He has previously worked for SAMSUNG, GM, and Korea Mint where he participated in various national projects and the new currency, "The Korean Banknote Design," was unveiled in 2007.
-His design works have been introduced in over 18 countries and many of his design research outcomes have been presented and published in major design conferences and journals.
-He has also received several award recognitions such as the Alex G. and Faye Spanos Distinguished Teaching Award, the UNLV Foundational Distinguished Teaching Award, the Lincy Professorship Award, and the Adobe Achievement Award.
-His current research focuses on visual cognition/perception and user behaviors in UX and UI design—giving his students the knowledge and experience to succeed in the world-class of the design field.
+Dr. Sang-Duck Seo is an accomplished professor of Graphic Design and Media at UNLV's (University of Nevada, Las Vegas) Art Department, where he teaches, conducts research, and designs.
+His impressive academic background includes a BFA in Industrial Design from Daegu University in Korea, an MFA in Graphic Design & a Ph.D. in Human-Computer Interaction from Iowa State University.
+Before joining UNLV, Dr. Seo worked for prestigious companies such as SAMSUNG, GM, and Korea Mint, where he participated in various national projects and designed "The Korean Banknote," which was released in 2007.
+His design works have been showcased in over 25 countries, and his research outcomes have been presented and published in prominent design conferences and journals.
+Dr. Seo is also the recipient of numerous prestigious awards, including the Alex G. and Faye Spanos Distinguished Teaching Award, the UNLV Foundational Distinguished Teaching Award, the Lincy Professorship Award, the Adobe Achievement Award, the Korea International Design Awards, and various international design awards in product and visual communication design competitions.
+His current research focuses on visual cognition/perception and user behaviors/experiences in design communication and interaction, which he applies in his teaching to prepare his students to excel in the dynamic and competitive field of design.